A Bayesian change point model for spatio-temporal data: Introduction

 Increasing global and regional temperatures have been monitored closely from a variety of scientific perspectives for the last 150 years \citep{IPCC2019}.
 However, many physical phenomena, such as UHI's, have effects that are eventually felt more widely but are generally experienced on a more local level \citep[see][for more information]{Balling1988, stabler2005, Hartz2006}.
 Changing temperatures are concerning to the general climate crisis, but local changes can impact health, energy, and other concerns at the local level \citep[see, e.g.,][]{Grimmond2007, Heaton2018}.
 UHI's specifically were seen as a contributing factor to a heat wave that hit Chicago in July 1995, causing the death of approximately 525 people \citep{Changnon1996}.
-In addition, UHI's contribute to a demand for cooling systems also increases and as such, power plants are under higher demand and release more carbon emissions \citep{Akbari2005}.
+In addition, UHI's contribute to an increase in demand for cooling systems and as such, power plants are under higher demand and release more carbon emissions \citep{Akbari2005}.
+Furthermore, when urbanization occurs near a recording station, it can cause the data to exhibit trends that are not indicative of a larger area.

 Research has been done regarding factors contributing to this local effect.
 For example, \cite{Weng2004} found that variations in land surface temperature due to vegetation in Indianapolis were responsible for existence and size of UHI's. \cite{Saaroni2000} examined the spatial spread of UHI's through local temperatures at both street and roof levels in Tel Aviv.
-Understanding the history of urbanization immediately surrounding a location is required to identify a UHI; thus, we seek to identify and quantify more general local behavior changes, if any, at locations across the state of Utah.
+Understanding the history of urbanization immediately surrounding a location is required to identify a UHI; thus, we seek to identify and quantify more general local behavior changes, if any, at locations across the state of Utah and if local records have been affected.